 — The Forest has a sophisticated and fragile irrigation system underneath the soil layer.
 To avoid damaging it, please stay on the path.

-— Building fires, sunbathing in beachwear, and listening to loud music is not permitted in the Forest and Yard.
+— Building fires, sunbathing in beachwear, and listening to loud music is not permitted in the Forest.
 Please also refrain from playing outdoor games that might disturb other visitors.

-- objects or products that may cause inconvenience or harm to other visitors, their property, as well as the property of the House of Culture
+- items or products that may cause inconvenience or harm to other visitors, their property, as well as the property of the House of Culture

 - laser lights and pointers

-- explosives, flammable and pyrotechnic substances, devices, or articles
+- explosives, flammable and pyrotechnic substances, devices, or products

 - flammable and combustible liquids and gases, compressed and liquefied gases